saysimple/saysimple-plugin-devkit/README.md

 ### apiCall

-This function will make a http request with [axios](https://axios-http.com/docs/intro) via the Saysimple backend as a proxy.
+This function will make an http request with [axios](https://axios-http.com/docs/intro) via the Saysimple backend as a proxy.
 Please use this function instead of your own request to avoid CORS issues.

 __input__

-* the same as called if you just run `axios()` like [this](https://axios-http.com/docs/api_intro)
+* The same as if you called `axios()`, see [this example](https://axios-http.com/docs/api_intro).
-* You can also supply a return type if you're using typescript
+* You can also supply a return type if you're using typescript.

 __output__

-A `promise` of the result of the http request
+A `promise` of the result of the http request.

 __usage__